metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 - `kinds` (List of String) Kinds is a list of resource kinds.
 - `namespace` (String) Namespace specifies source resource namespace.
 - `selector` (Attributes) Selector is a label selector.
-Label keys and values in 'matchLabels'. wildcard characters are not supported. (see [below for nested schema](#nestedatt--spec--rules--generate--uid--selector))
+Label keys and values in 'matchLabels'.wildcard characters are not supported. (see [below for nested schema](#nestedatt--spec--rules--generate--uid--selector))

 <a id="nestedatt--spec--rules--generate--uid--selector"></a>
 ### Nested Schema for `spec.rules.generate.uid.selector`